-- To maintain a ready supply of housing development land, to help deliver enough new housing to meet future requirements. - To make efficient use of land whilst respecting the local character in terms of housing density. - To improve the quality of existing housing. - To increase the supply of affordable and special needs housing particularly in places of greatest need.
+- To maintain a ready supply of housing development land, to help deliver enough new housing to meet future requirements. - To make efficient use of land whilst respecting the local character in terms of housing density- - To improve the quality of existing housing- - To increase the supply of affordable and special needs housing particularly in places of greatest need. - To guide the provision of pitches for travellers in appropriate locations if genuine need arises.

 - Policy 1: Locating Growth

 - Policy 4: Housing Delivery

 - Policy 5: Housing Density

 - Policy 6: Housing Quality

 - Policy 7: Affordable Housing

-- Policy 8: Gypsy and Traveller and Travelling Showpeople Accommodation
+- Policy 8: Gypsyy and Traveller and Travelling Showpeople Accommodation

 - 7.1 New housing is required to help support the local economy, deliver infrastructure, address current and future housing needs, and ensure the sustainability of the borough as set out in the Vision. - 7.2 The National Planning Policy Framework (NPPF) requires local planning authorities to identify a supply of specific, deliverable sites to provide five years' worth of housing against their requirement.
 This must be updated annually, and must include a buffer of 5% to enhance competition and choice, which should be increased to 20% (moved forward from later in the Plan period) where there has been a record of persistent under delivery.
-In addition to this, local planning authorities must include a supply of specific, developable sites, or broad locations for growth, for years 6 10 and, where possible, years 11 15. - 7.3 Policy 4 of the Central Lancashire Core Strategy sets out the number of new houses required in the borough, which equates to 417 dwellings per year from 2010/11 -

-2025/26, this is a total of 6,255 dwellings for the 15 year plan period.
-Since 2010/11 there have been low build rates in the borough which has therefore resulted in a shortfall of 809 units, which will be made up within the Plan period.
+In addition to this, local planning authorities must include a supply of specific, developable sites, or broad locations for growth, for years 6 10 and, where possible, years 11 15. - 7.3 Policy 4 of the Central Lancashire Core Strategy sets out the number of new houses required in the borough, which equates to 417 dwellings per year from 2010/11 2025/26, this is a total of 6,255 dwellings for the 15 year plan period.
+Since 2010/11 there have been low build rates in the borough which have resulted in a shortfall of 809 units (as at 31 March 2013), which will be made up within the Plan period.